PRA Changes For Portfolio Landlords 2024

 Data from 2010 showed that just 3% of private landlords had more than five properties.
 However, that small fraction of landlords accounted for 22% of the total properties in the private rental market.

-For landlords with just four properties, or slightly more, the changes aren’t likely to impact the lending process much.
+The changes aren’t likely to impact the lending process much for landlords with just four properties or slightly more.
 Perhaps the costs will increase by a percentage point or half a percentage point because of the longer application process.
-Lenders are likely to increase prices to account for the time spent assessing buy-to-let mortgage applications and then more time in the underwriting process because there are more properties to assess.
+Lenders are likely to raise prices to account for the time spent assessing buy-to-let mortgage applications and then more time in the underwriting process because there are more properties to assess.

-For larger portfolio landlords, such as those who have invested for years towards building their portfolio, there will be a major impact.
-The Telegraph wrote about one landlord’s situation where he’s built his portfolio of 37 properties over almost 30 years and now reckons it could take just as long to sell it off.
+There will be a major impact on larger portfolio landlords, such as those who have invested for years in building their portfolios.
+The Telegraph wrote about one landlord’s situation: He’s built his portfolio of 37 properties over almost 30 years and now reckons it could take just as long to sell them off.

 The capital gains exception is just £11,300, which is far too low for any investor holding more than four properties.
 In addition, tax relief on mortgage interest on buy-to-let mortgages is being gradually phased out and will not be tax deductible by 2020.
 This additional cost will be assessed during the affordability assessment and stress testing on BTL mortgages from September 30th 2017.